TannerHollaway/AzureSentinel/README.md

 <h2>Methodology:</h2>

-Creating the honeynet: I began by deploying multiple vulnerable [virtual machines](https://github.com/TannerHollaway/VirtualMachineCreation) in Azure, simulating an insecure environment.
+<b>Creating the honeynet: I began by deploying multiple vulnerable [virtual machines](https://github.com/TannerHollaway/VirtualMachineCreation) in Azure, simulating an secure envoriment</b>

-<h2>Monitoring and analysis::</h2>
+<h2>Monitoring and analysis:</h2>

 Azure was configured to ingest log sources from various resources into a log analytics workspace.
 Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

 <h2>Security metrics measurement:</h2>
 <p align="center">